emm-jay-ahh/terminal_t1a3/README.md

 No Testing on a Mac; however, this should work.

-The following is required for net-tools to function.
+The following is required for netwhack to function.

  - python3
  - argparse             (standard library)